 Clinical Chemistry I will provide Medical Laboratory Technology students knowledge that will allow them to be competent in skills needed to perform in the clinical chemistry laboratory.
 Clinical Chemistry I will introduce students to laboratory techniques and management skills.
 The course will also enable students to learn how to perform specific analyte tests, as well as understanding the procedures and components of chemical analysis and metabolic panels and profiles.

-Clock hours of individual and small group tutoring: provided to student on an as-needed basis
+Clock hours of classroom lecture: 20 Clock hours of individual and small group tutoring:

 Pre-Requisite: CHM 121